ash-kick/event-pop-app/README.md

 12. What features make your site more than a CRUD app?

 -    The API integration and automated real time event finding aspect make this more than a CRUD app.
-As well as mulitiple views the user can interact with.
+As well as multiple views the user can interact with.

 13. What are your stretch goals?

--    Add more than just ticket master to the source data for a more robust set of events.
+-    Data Sources: Add more than just ticket master to the source data for a more robust set of events.
--    Add notifications for users like when tickets for an event go on sale.
+-    Notifications: Add notifications for users like when tickets for an event go on sale.
--    For the future, event feed with friends in it/more cross user connection features.
+-    Interactive features: For the future, event feed with friends in it/more cross user connection features.